-Set under the timely banner of [email protected], Cologne’s very own Orgatec 2018 promises to showcase a flurry of visionary concepts for a new work culture.
+Set under the timely banner of culture@work, Cologne’s very own Orgatec 2018 promises to showcase a flurry of visionary concepts for a new work culture.
 What kinds of spaces does this new work culture need?
 Are ideas best explored in offices or coffee lounges?
 Are meetings physical or virtual?
 Running from October 23-27, Orgatec will answer these and many more questions.
 In the meantime, here’s a thorough preview of the best brands and products to look out for, neatly divided into four key office areas.

 LaCividina – Hall 10.2, Stand: J029